RShergold/mustachePress/readme.md

 For a complete list of options look at the [Constructor options](https://github.com/bobthecow/mustache.php/wiki#constructor-options) for Mustache.php

 ###Note
 MustachePress has the [BLOCKS pragma](https://github.com/bobthecow/mustache.php/wiki/BLOCKS-pragma) enabled by default.
-This is because it is a convenient way of creating a site-wide layout template. this can of corse be turned off by changing the `pragmas` setting.
+This is because it is a convenient way of creating a site-wide layout template. this can of course be turned off by changing the `pragmas` setting.

 <br><br><br><br><br>